hackbg/ubik/README.md

 ---

 Made with **#%&!** @ [**Hack.bg**](https://foss.hack.bg)
-in response to the Node16/TS4 incompatibility event of Q2 2022.
+in response to the Node16/TS4 incompatibility event of Q2 2022

+Growing since then, to encompass other codemods you might've found yourself wishing you could do

+Increases you enjoyment of TypeScript, ESM, import maps, packages, namespaces, star imports, and life in general - or your money back

 ---